HiLab-git/DTC/README.md

 ```
 python test_LA.py
 ```
-Our best model is saved in the model dir [DTC_model](https://github.com/Luoxd1996/DTC/tree/master/model), and the pretrained SASSNet and UAMT model can be download from [SASSNet_model](https://github.com/kleinzcy/SASSnet/tree/master/model) and [UA-MT_model](https://github.com/yulequan/UA-MT/tree/master/model).
+Our pre-trained models are saved in the model dir [DTC_model](https://github.com/Luoxd1996/DTC/tree/master/model), and the pretrained SASSNet and UAMT model can be download from [SASSNet_model](https://github.com/kleinzcy/SASSnet/tree/master/model) and [UA-MT_model](https://github.com/yulequan/UA-MT/tree/master/model).
 The other comparison method can be found in [SSL4MIS](https://github.com/HiLab-git/SSL4MIS)

 ## Acknowledgement
 * This code is adapted from [UA-MT](https://github.com/yulequan/UA-MT), [SASSNet](https://github.com/kleinzcy/SASSnet), [SegWithDistMap](https://github.com/JunMa11/SegWithDistMap).
 * We thank Dr. Lequan Yu, M.S.
 Shuailin Li and Dr. Jun Ma for their elegant and efficient code base.
-* More semi-supervised learning approaches for medical image segmentation have summarized in this repository [SSL4MIS](https://github.com/Luoxd1996/awesome-semi-supervised-learning-for-medical-image-segmentation).
+* More semi-supervised learning approaches for medical image segmentation have been summarized in [SSL4MIS](https://github.com/Luoxd1996/awesome-semi-supervised-learning-for-medical-image-segmentation).